phpsec/phpSec/README.md

 $classLoader->register();
 ```

-For documentation on how to use the various phpSec functionality, take alook at the [phpSec manual](https://phpseclib.com/manual).
+For documentation on how to use the various phpSec functionality, take alook at the [phpsec/doc](https://github.com/phpsec/doc) repository.
-*Note: The manual is currently for the old version of phpSec.
-Updated ducumentation will be available the [phpsec/doc](https://github.com/phpsec/doc) repository.*

 System requirements
 -------------------